Fantasy football rankings: DeVonta Smith among 5 must-start WRs in Week 13 - UPI.com

 MIAMI, Nov.
 28 (UPI) -- DeVonta Smith is among my five must-start wide receivers for Week 13 of the fantasy football season.

 If you need more options for your roster, check out my top add/drops article.
-My Week 13 rankings for quarterbacks, running backs and tight ends will also be available and updated throughout the week.
+My Week 13 rankings for quarterbacks and running backs are also available and will be updated throughout the week.

-Tyreek Hill, Deebo Samuel, CeeDee Lamb, Keenan Allen and Tank Dell lead my Top 50 Week 13 wide receiver rankings, which are listed below.
-Ja'Marr Chase, A.J.
-Brown, Calvin Ridley, DeVonta Smith and Mike Evans round out my Top 10.
+Tyreek Hill, Deebo Samuel, Keenan Allen, Tank Dell and Ja'Marr Chase lead my Top 50 Week 13 wide receiver rankings, which are listed below.
+A.J.
+Brown, Calvin Ridley, DeVonta Smith, Mike Evans and Amon-Ra St. Brown round out my Top 10.

 All of my must-start options rank inside the Top 28 in my rankings, meaning all should be started in leagues that include at least 14 teams.